gitzfp/FunnyChar/README.md

 - **Step 8**.
 Select one character to talk to, then start talking.
 Use **GPT4** for better conversation and **Wear headphone** for best audio(avoid echo)

-Note if you want to remotely connect to a RealChar server, SSL set up is required to establish the audio connection.
+Note if you want to remotely connect to a FunnyChar server, SSL set up is required to establish the audio connection.

 ## 👨‍🚀 API Keys and Configurations